Na'atik Language and Culture Institute

 Why choose Na'atik Language and Culture Institute?

 We are located in the heart of the Maya Zone of Quintana Roo, Mexico.
-Through our online and immersion language courses of Spanish, Maya and English, our purpose is to inspire global citizenship while supporting the local community in our small city, Felipe Carrillo Puerto.
+Through our immersion language courses in Spanish and Maya and the subsidized local English program they fund, our purpose is to inspire global citizenship while supporting the local community in our small city, Felipe Carrillo Puerto.
 Through our love of languages, the celebration of different cultures and the sharing and learning in an authentic, respectful way, we promote intercultural understanding.

 Our name, Na'atik, is part of the Maya expression: 'To'on na'atik' meaning 'We're understanding each other'.